cvetomir-todorov/CecoChat/docs/design-technologies.md

 ## Client communication

 * Clients use HTTP to communicate with the BFF service
-* Client use gRPC to communication with the Messaging service
+* Clients use gRPC to communication with the Messaging service
 * If web browser support is needed it is worth considering replacing gRPC with HTTP and WebSockets because HTTP/2 doesn't allow it to be used easily in the browser
 * [gRPC-web](https://github.com/grpc/grpc-web) uses an [Envoy proxy](https://www.envoyproxy.io/) which supports server-side streaming but that would be expensive to implement

 ## Service synchronous communication

-Servers communicate synchronously with each other via gRPC:
+Services communicate synchronously with each other via gRPC:
 * open-source software backed by Google
 * supports multiple languages
 * lightweight and has good performance
 * based on HTTP/2 which allows for both inter-operability and optimizations from the protocol

-## PUB/SUB backplane
+## Service asynchronous communication

-PUB/SUB backplane is based on Apache Kafka:
+Services communicate asynchronously via the PUB/SUB backplane which is based on Apache Kafka:
 * open-source software backed by Confluent
 * a linearly scalable message broker
 * enables a superb throughput due to its balanced distribution of partition leadership throughout the cluster